Geometric Origin of CMB Large-Angle Anomalies from Discrete Vacuum Nucleation

 3

-The negative sign here intuitively indicates that power is suppressed along the vertical lift direction and enhanced
+The negative sign rigorously proves that structural power is suppressed along the vertical

 The modulation g